sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 ## Context: Killed Ventar the Unholy in Baal's fourth wave.

 - I have yet to figure out why this happens.
 Other fixes have not seemed to help this issue.
 Usually not related to language or locale.
 Perhaps an issue with non-English Windows?
 Issue not solved, sorry.

+## Context: Hovered Over Bottom Right of Stash

+- No known fix.
+Just keep your cursor away from bottom right of stash.

+## Context: You press `Play` on the Launcher and you receive the error.

+### Possibility 1: Your PC just needs a full restart.
+Restart it.

+### Possibility 2: You need to update your Vanilla client to 1.14d and then restart your PC afterwards.

+#### Not sure what triggers this bug, but patching the Vanilla client from 1.14b to 1.14d reportedly fixes this issue for some.
+PC restart required to see if fix worked.

+### Possibility 3: Compatibility

+#### Sometimes Diablo 2 just isn't nice, especially if you're installing into a Diablo 2 version that is lower than 1.14.

+1. For `Game.exe` in the `ProjectD2` folder, go to its properties and set the compatibility mode to `Windows XP SP2` or `Windows XP SP3`.
+2. For both `Game.exe` and `PD2Launcher.exe` in the `ProjectD2` folder, go to their properties and set both of them to `Run as admininstrator`.

+### Possibility 4: Cinematics Bug

+#### PD2 reintroduced the old Cinematics bug where if your game client has no sound (usually through `-ns`), you crash on cinematics, including the intro cinematics.

+- **If you do not have sound, get sound.
+If you do not want sound, simply turn down the audio in-game.
+You can mute the main menu with `Ctrl + M`.**

+### Possibility 5: Bad Diablo II Install

+- **Try launching Vanilla (unmodded) Diablo 2.
+If you get the error there, do a fresh re-install.
+If you don't, click on Battle.net to ensure you have the latest version.
+Then try launching PD2 again.**

+### Possibility 6: Non-English Diablo 2 Install

+#### This crash happens randomly when interacting with certain items, skills, and monsters.

+- Diablo 2 must be installed in English.
+Any other language will cause completely random crashes with items, skills, and monsters.
+	- Link to English [Classic](https://www.blizzard.com/download/confirmation?platform=windows&locale=en_US&product=d2) and [LOD](https://www.blizzard.com/download/confirmation?platform=windows&locale=en_US&product=d2lod) installers.
+May need to sign in.
+- If English Diablo II, re-install.

 # How to Fix Halt Error